 In most sales organizations, there are usually one to two reps that exceed expectations.
 These pros deploy best practices and insights into customer needs that set them apart from the rest.
 Tapping into the knowledge of those successful reps should be part of any sales onboarding process.
 Asynchronous video provides an effective way to capture the knowledge of these reps.
 New hires are much better equipped when they have access to recordings of other reps delivering the perfect pitch and handling any potential objections.

-Most sales onboarding programs ask a new hire to sit in class for weeks and then put them into real-world selling situations to apply what they learned.
-The problem with this approach is that most salespeople immediately forget what they learned in those classes.
-Effective sales training needs to be ongoing, giving salespeople access to the information they need right when they need it.
-One way to achieve this is to provide sellers with regular, bite-sized videos that provide actionable reminders and best practices the seller can immediately incorporate into their work.
+Most sales onboarding programs ask a new hire to sit in class for weeks and then put the rep into real-world selling situations to apply what they learned.
+The problem with that approach is most salespeople immediately forget what they learned in those classes.
+Effective sales training must be ongoing, giving salespeople access to the information they need right when they need it.
+One way to achieve that is to provide sellers with regular, bite-sized videos that provide actionable reminders and best practices the seller can immediately incorporate into their work.